Syncano/syncano-cli/README.rst

 * PARSE_MASTER_KEY: the master key of your PARSE account;
 * PARSE_APPLICATION_ID: the application ID of the application that you want to transfer;
 * SYNCANO_ADMIN_API_KEY: Syncano Account Key;
-* SYNCANO_INSTANCE_NAME: the Syncano instance name to which the transfer will be made;
+* SYNCANO_INSTANCE_NAME: the Syncano Instance name to which the transfer will be made;

 `syncano migrate configure` command will take following parameters: